 Now, in the collaborative framework of DevOps, security is a shared responsibility integrated from end to end.
 It’s a mindset that is so important, it led some to coin the term "DevSecOps" to emphasize the need to build a security foundation into DevOps initiatives.

 DevSecOps means thinking about application and infrastructure security from the start.
 It also means automating some security gates to keep the DevOps workflow from slowing down.
 Selecting the right tools to continuously integrate security, like agreeing on an integrated development environment (IDE) with security features, can help meet these goals.
 However, effective DevOps security requires more than new tools—it builds on the cultural changes of DevOps to integrate the work of security teams sooner rather than later.

 Whether you call it “DevOps” or “DevSecOps,” it has always been ideal to include security as an integral part of the entire app life cycle.
 DevSecOps is about built-in security, not security that functions as a perimeter around apps and data.
 If security remains at the end of the development pipeline, organizations adopting DevOps can find themselves back to the long development cycles they were trying to avoid in the first place.

-In part, DevSecOps highlights the need to invite security teams at the outset of DevOps initiatives to build in information security and set a plan for security automation.
+In part, DevSecOps highlights the need to invite security teams and partners at the outset of DevOps initiatives to build in information security and set a plan for security automation.
 It also underscores the need to help developers code with security in mind, a process that involves security teams sharing visibility, feedback, and insights on known threats—like insider threats or potential malware.
 DevSecOps also focuses on identifying risks to the software supply chain, emphasizing the security of open source software components and dependencies early in the software development lifecycle.
 To be successful, an effective DevSecOps approach can include new security training for developers too, since it hasn’t always been a focus in more traditional application development.